RasmusMeos/PHP-media-organizer/README.md

 ### Favorites ###

-- **FR11:** As a user, I want to mark media as "favorites" so that I can filter and easily access my favorite content.
+- **FR11:** As a user, I want to mark media as "favourites" to easily identify content I like or find important.
 - **FR12:** As a user, I want a "Favorites" section that automatically displays my favorited media without manually moving them.

 ### Folders ###